CUH NHS 75th birthday logo

-Clinical Psychology in pain service
+Clinical psychology in the pain service

 Patient information A-Z

-The leaflet explains to you and your family the purpose of the clinic and what you might expect as the outcome.
+This leaflet is for patients who have been offered a consultation with a clinical psychologist in the pain service, and aims to explains to you and your family the purpose of the clinic and what you might expect as the outcome.

 What does a clinical psychologist do?

 Clinical psychologists help you to consider chronic pain in the context of your life.
 They work with you to understand and enhance the helpful ways you have of managing pain.
 The fact that you have been referred means that we do take your pain seriously.
-We believe your pain is real.
-There is no known cure for chronic pain.
-The paradox of chronic pain is that the normal responses to pain like pushing through or withdrawing socially, can help keep problems going.
-These may be areas to overcome as part managing chronic pain.

 This view of chronic pain takes into account your experience as a whole person.
-The focus is on what you do already that are helpful skills to improve your well-being and quality of life for the long term and considering alternative responses to your pain.
+The focus is on what you do already that are helpful skills to improve your wellbeing and quality of life for the long term and considering alternative responses to your pain.

 How does a clinical psychologist help you?

-• Coming to terms with and adjustment to chronic pain and ill health
+• coming to terms with and adjustment to chronic pain and ill-health

-• Improving your use of skills for self management of chronic pain
+• improving your use of skills for self-management of chronic pain

-• Reducing distress related to pain and ill health
+• reducing distress related to pain and ill-health

-• Improving your communication in relation to your chronic pain
+• improving your communication in relation to your chronic pain

-• Life-style changes towards preventing deterioration of physical function and improving quality of life
+• lifestyle changes towards preventing deterioration of physical function and improving quality of life

-• Health anxiety and other forms of anxiety
+• health anxiety and other forms of anxiety

-• Low mood
+• low mood

-• Low self-esteem
+• low self-esteem

-• Stress related problems
+• stress-related problems

 What will happen at my initial appointment?

-• Self-help information
+• Self-help information.

 What is the training for a clinical psychologist?

+The team is made up of qualified clinical psychologists, trainee clinical psychologists and assistant psychologists.
+They have the appropriate level and skills to work in the service.
+Each of the team members is supervised by qualified clinical psychologists.
 As their minimum training, clinical psychologists complete a three year honours degree in psychology and an accredited postgraduate training course in clinical psychology.
 These courses have been at doctoral level since 1996.
 They have experience, knowledge and skills of working with a range of patient groups.
 They abide by the British Psychological Society Code of Ethics and Conduct and are registered with the Health Professions Council (the UK regulatory body for health professionals).

 Benefits